Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

-In this letter, we first show that SPPs can be directly excited at the cylindrical solid interface between plasma and vacuum by a circularly polarised (CP) laser pulse propagating paraxially through a microtube of near-critical density, as illustrated in Fig.~\ref{fig:illustration}.
+In this letter, we propose a comprehensive, self-contained and highly efficient plasma-based scheme to realise the principle of generalised superradiance, by using SPPs on a cylindrical surface to create a well-controlled field structure with a $\si{TV/m}$-level gradient which accelerates and modulates the self-trapped electron bunch acting as a superluminal quasiparticle.
+We first show that SPPs can be directly excited on the cylindrical solid interface between plasma and vacuum by a circularly polarised (CP) laser pulse propagating paraxially through a microtube of near-critical density, as illustrated in Fig.~\ref{fig:illustration}.
 The cylindrical geometry enables the CP laser to couple efficiently with a rotating SPP mode whose phase velocity approaches the speed of light in vacuum.
 This resonant coupling provides $\si{TV/m}$-level SPP fields for the modulated trapping, confinement and stable acceleration of relativistic electrons over several Rayleigh lengths.
-By matching the channel radius with the SPP field, the modulated high-energy electrons stably rotate near the surface and can produce CSR in the Valilov-Cherenkov angle.
-We further show that with an azimuthally symmetric distribution, the modulated beam can emit coherent radiation in all azimuthal directions.
-It also indicates that the harmonics can be well isolated.
-Full 3D particle-in-cell (PIC) simulations have been used to verify the fundamental process.
-Numerical simulations show significant coherence enhancement of photon emission in comparison with the incoherent case, with the radiation spectrum of critical energy at tens of $\si{keV}$.
+By matching the channel radius to the SPP field, the modulated, high-energy electrons rotate collectively as a quasiparticle near the surface, which produces CSR at the Vavilov-Cherenkov angle.
+We further demonstrate that, with an azimuthally symmetric distribution, the modulated beam can emit coherent radiation in all azimuthal directions and allow the harmonics to be well-separated.
+Full 3D classical particle-in-cell (PIC) simulations have been used to verify the fundamental process.
+Numerical simulations demonstrate a significant coherence enhancement of photon emission compared to the incoherent case, with a radiation spectrum centred at a critical energy of several $\si{keV}$.
+These results represent a significant step towards a viable experimental platform from the theoretical concept of generalised superradiance.